French battleship Justice: 1911–1914

 On 16 April 1911, Justice and the rest of the fleet escorted Vérité, which had aboard Fallières, the Naval Minister Théophile Delcassé, and Charles Dumont, the Minister of Public Works, Posts and Telegraphs, to Bizerte.
 They arrived two days later and held a fleet review that included two British battleships, two Italian battleships, and a Spanish cruiser on 19 April.
 The fleet returned to Toulon on 29 April, where Fallières doubled the crews' rations and suspended any punishments to thank the men for their performance.
 Justice and the rest of 1st Squadron and the armored cruisers Ernest Renan and Léon Gambetta went on a cruise in the western Mediterranean in May and June, visiting a number of ports including Cagliari, Bizerte, Bône, Philippeville, Algiers, and Bougie.
 By 1 August, the battleships of the Danton class had begun to enter service, and they were assigned to the 1st Squadron, displacing the Liberté and République-class ships to the 2nd Squadron.
 On 4 September, both squadrons held a major fleet review for Fallières off Toulon.
 The fleet then departed on 11 September for maneuvers off Golfe-Juan and Marseille, returning to Toulon on 16 September.

 On 25 September, Liberté was destroyed by a magazine explosion; a commission was convened aboard Justice the following day to investigate the accident.
-Just a month later, on 26 October, Justice also caught fire and two of her 194 mm and one of her 47 mm magazines had to be flooded to prevent a similar explosion.
+Just a month later, on 26 October, Justice also caught fire, and two of her 194 mm and one of her 47 mm magazines had to be flooded to prevent a similar explosion.
 The fire was believed to have been started by a short circuit in the electrical system near the forward magazines.
-The fire nearly reached the ammunition in the magazines when the ship's commander ordered the magazines to be flooded, averting a catastrophic explosion.
+The fire had reached the ammunition in the magazines when the ship's commander ordered the magazines to be flooded, averting a catastrophic explosion.
 This occurred just days after the battleship Suffren had to flood her magazines to put out another accidental fire.
 The fleet thereafter made cruises to Les Salins d'Hyères, Le Lavandou, and Porquerolles through 15 December.
 At some point in 1911, the ship was featured in the film A Day on the French battleship "Justice".